 Transmittable blood disease and autoimmune disorders.
 Microblading punctures the skin with tiny needles and pigment is deposited into the upper dermis of the skin.
 For best pigment retention a quick and healthy healing process is required.
 Individuals with a compromised immune system will not have satisfying color retention and risk infection.

-Skin conditions Clients with Rosacea, Keloids, eczema, shingles or rashes in the eyebrow area cannot receive cosmetic tattooing.
+Skin conditions Clients with Rosacea, Couperose, Psoriasis, Keloids, eczema, shingles or rashes in the eyebrow area cannot receive cosmetic tattooing.

 The following activities thin your blood and cause excessive bleeding during the procedure which affects how well you retain the pigment and will result in unsatisfactory results.

-- 12 hours before your appointment do not consume alcohol or take blood-thinning medications such as Tylenol.
+- 24 hours before your appointment do not consume alcohol or take blood-thinning medications such as Asprin or Ibuprofen.
+Tylenol is ok.

-- You can’t shower for 2 days after the treatment so shower and wash your hair the day of.
+- You can’t shower for 2 days after the treatment so I suggest shower and wash your hair the day of.

-- Do not touch your brows with your hands.
+- Do not touch your brows with your hands other than when cleaning them.

 - 30 minutes after the treatment do your first clean.